taegorov/reading-notes/README.md

 # This is my site.

-What I've learned so far:
+A *growth mindset* is a mentality in which someone believes they can constantly improve through effort and perseverance.
+This is at odds with a *fixed mindset*, which suggests that your intelligence and talent are unchanging.

+If you love learning and overcoming obstacles, you might already have a growth mindset.

-## I want to keep myself in a growth mindset
+## How to keep myself in a growth mindset:
-[x] I can stay positive
+- I can stay positive, even during difficult times

-[x] I can continue to learn
+- I can use difficult times as an opportunity to learn

-[x] I can encourage others
+- I can take inspiration from the successes of others and reach out when necessary

 ### heading 3